 The next mention is in 1927 when property in Carlton was valued under the Rating and Valuation Act 1925 (DV1/218).
 Every piece of land and building in the country had to be valued to determine the rates to be paid upon it.
 The owner was now Mrs Battams and the Occupier F.L.Underwood.
 The interior was described as follows: dining room, drawing room, study, kitchen, scullery & larder.
 Upstairs were 4 bedrooms and bathroom.
 The 2nd floor listed 3 attics.
 2 good bays and very large garden were also noted.
 The overall description was "Ugly unattractive place".
 The Valuer noted "V.old 5 pointed dormers".
 Outside was listed: a garage (no car), store, stall, loft over whole - collectively described by the Valuer as "Big Range, no light & less ugly".

-Later improvements to the property can be seen in particulars from McConnells, Auctioneers, Bedford (Z938/10/2/18).
+Later improvements to the property during the 1920s can be seen in particulars from McConnells, Auctioneers, Bedford (Z938/10/2/18).
 They describe a much more attractive place as follows: "A Charming Detached Residence with 4 acres of Ground including Croquet Lawn, Orchard & Paddock and walled in Kitchen Garden.
 The accommodation comprises : - 4 Reception rooms, 7 Bedrooms, Dressing room, Bathroom with hot and cold supply, excellent Kitchen and Domestic Offices, Dairy & Wine Cellars.
 Outside there is Stabling consisting of 2 Loose boxes and Motor Garage with large loft over, Cow Sheds and Piggeries and Dog Kennels".
 The house was further described as having indoor sanitation, an excellent water supply and with all the best rooms having a South Aspect - the principal rooms averaging about 27ft x 18ft.
 "Rent £65 per annum on 3 years Agreement".

 By 1931, Charles Humphrey Humphreys had moved in and was there until his death in 1943.
 He had been a captain in the army, chairman of the local invasion committee (meetings were held at The Grange) and a special constable, as well as being a parish councillor and secretary of the parochial church council.
 His son Percival continued to live there after that.
 He died in 1976.

 It is thought that subsequent occupiers included a surgeon and an architect.
-The Watson family were there in 1992.

 The Grange, November 1918